Ahead of the 2016 Adrian Flux British Grand Prix on July 9 we’ve taken a look back to how the sport was portrayed in fiction in its first golden age.

 While Johnny Speed didn’t settle in the public’s imagination, his later creations like Robot Archie and The Spider are still fondly remembered by readers of a certain age.
 The motorcycle content of these stories is slim at best, but they do give us the chance to look at a very cool painting of a robot fighting a dinosaur.

 By the 1950s the serialised story was falling out of favour with children in the UK as competition in the form of comic strips – and, increasingly, television – began gaining popularity.
 Story papers were beginning to look a bit old hat.
 Speedway, while still popular, didn’t reach similar mainstream prominence until the 1970s.
-Our next article will look at how the media covered the sport back in its next golden age.
+Our next article will look at how the media covered the sport back in its next golden age – Speedway Fiction of the 1970s.